Home

 This tapestry is wider then the others, and has a somewhat different style.

-The lady stands in front of a tent, across the top which reads "A Mon Seul Désir", (To My Only Desire).
-Her maidservant stands to the right, holding open a chest.
+The Lady stands in front of a tent, across the top which reads "A Mon Seul Désir", (To My Only Desire).
+Her maid-servant stands to the right, holding open a chest.

-The lady is placing the necklace she wears in the other tapestries into the chest.
+The Lady is placing the necklace she wears in the other tapestries into the chest.
 To her left is a low bench with bags of coins on it.

-The unicorn and the lion stand in their normal spots framing the lady while holding onto the pennants.
+The unicorn and the lion stand in their normal spots framing the Lady while holding onto the pennants.

 This tapestry has received a number of interpretations.
-One sees the lady putting the necklace into the chest as a renunciation of the passions aroused by the other senses, and as an assertion of her free will.
+One sees the Lady putting the necklace into the chest as a renunciation of the passions aroused by the other senses and as an assertion of her free will.

 Another sees this tapestry as representing a sixth sense of understanding.